-Post-traumatic stress disorder (PTSD) is a type of anxiety that can develop if you have witnessed or experienced a frightening, life-threatening, or unsafe situation, often feeling extreme fear or helplessness.
+Post-traumatic stress disorder (PTSD) is a type of anxiety.
+It can develop if you have witnessed or experienced a frightening, life-threatening, or unsafe situation, often when you have felt extremely fearful or helpless.

 A common symptom of PTSD is experiencing flashbacks or nightmares about your traumatic experience.
 These can be very disturbing and upsetting, as you relive what happened and feel the same emotions.

 - Flashbacks or nightmares about the traumatic experience.

 - Not being able to remember details of the traumatic experience.

 - Being very alert, e.g. jumping if you hear a particular sound or if someone touches you.